Azure/aks-advanced-autoscaling/docs/modules/Module1/index.md

 ## Deploy Infrastructure

 To deploy the infrastructure for this workshop you can choose from one of the two options below.
+This will deploy your resources into a single resource group.
+Once the lab is complete, you can clean up the resources by deleting the resource group that is created upon deployment.

 Use the following parameter references when deploying infrastructure:

 #### Parameters Reference